-Homemade beeswax candles are simple to make, cozy up any space and are made with all-natural ingredients.
-Made with raw honey and scented with pure vanilla and essential oils, these honey vanilla candles are sure to warm up any room.
+Homemade beeswax candles are simple to make, cozy up any space, and are made with all-natural ingredients.
+Made with a beautiful honey vanilla fragrance oil, these honey vanilla candles are sure to warm up any room.

 I love lighting candles in the evening after a long day.
 It just sets the mood, too relaxing and cozy.
 I used to buy candles from the store until I found out what was in them.